William Cowper Brann: Career

-During the 1880s Brann became to take his career in journalism seriously and traveled around the country working for several significant newspapers, including the St. Louis Globe Democrat, the Galveston Evening Tribune, and the Galveston News.
+During the 1880s Brann began to take his career in journalism seriously and traveled around the country working for several significant newspapers, including the St. Louis Globe Democrat, the Galveston Evening Tribune, and the Galveston News.
 At the same time, Brann registered three plays with the Library of Congress: Cleon, That American Woman, and Retribution.
 Despite his growing success, Brann's family was shaken by the suicide of his twelve-year-old daughter Inez in 1890, which greatly agonized Brann.
 Brann coped with this tragedy, and was inspired to continue to strive towards a successful career in writing and journalism.

 In 1891, only one year after his daughter's death, Brann moved to Austin, Texas to write for the Austin Statesman.
 After only a short time, however, he decided to attempt to write his own paper, and invested a significant chunk of his personal savings into the Iconoclast.
 That paper quickly failed, and Brann went back to working for other Texas newspapers, the San Antonio Express and the Houston Post.

 Waco Iconoclast

 In 1894 Brann moved to Waco, Texas, to become an editor with the Waco Daily News.
 By February 1895 he had decided to attempt to revive the Iconoclast, and this time the paper was successful, with a circulation nearing 100,000 people.
 With this new platform to communicate his views, Brann quickly became known for his stinging, often hateful attacks on various groups that drew his ire, including Baptists, Episcopalians, the British, blacks, and Baylor University.
 Brann attacked perceived hypocrisy from the Baptists with his seething prose, saying "I have nothing against the Baptists.
 I just believe they were not held under long enough".
 He devoted many paragraphs to his hatred of the wealthy eastern social elites, such as the Vanderbilt family, and deplored their marriages to titled Europeans.
 He characterized such marriages as diluting the elites' already-debased American stock with worthless foreign blood.
 He was equally critical of the New York social scene.

 Baylor University, the prominent Baptist institution in Waco, drew constant criticism from Brann.
 He set off a scandal with allegations that Baylor President Rufus Burleson's son-in-law's brother Steen Morris, who lived with the Burleson family, had impregnated a student from Brazil.
 He alleged that male faculty members were having sexual relations with female students and any father sending his daughter to Baylor would be risking her rape.
-In Brann's view Baylor was, as he published, "A factory for the manufacture of ministers and magdalenes."
+In Brann's view, Baylor was, as he published, "A factory for the manufacture of ministers and magdalenes."
 Brann's constant attacks on the university enraged many of its supporters, and, on October 2, 1897, he was kidnapped by Baylor students who demanded that he retract his statements.
 Four days later, Brann was beaten by three men, including a local Baptist judge, who were angry that he had not left town.